 13.1 miles or 21 kilometres

 These half marathon plans aim to build your endurance so that you can go longer distances, you should be able to run 5km without walking and have completed a couple of 10k runs as well.
-There are 3 plans, one is a "get me round" plan so this can be used if life suddenly throws something up at you that prevents you getting out and doing your long runs.
-The basic plan is for runner's who are doing their first half marathon and the intermediate is for runners who wish to push themselves a little bit further and have experienced the GSR and a couple of half marathons before.
-There will be opportunities to run more miles on some Wednesday evening sessions after the group session and there will be planned longer runs once the GSR training plans are available.
+There are 3 plans, plan one is can be used if you are new to half marathons and you would like to take it cautiously, you can use this plan if you can only run twice a week, just miss out run 2 on the plan.
+The plan 2 is for runner's who are doing their 2nd half marathon and plan 3 is for runners who wish to push themselves a little bit further and have experienced the GSR and a couple of half marathons before.
+And don't panic there will be opportunities to run more miles on some Wednesday evening sessions.

 These plans are not set in stone, they are recipes, see what works for you, you can combine a bit of one with another, take each week as it comes and please ask me if you are in any doubt.
 The main focus is arriving at the start line ready and injury free.
 The long runs should be run at a very easy pace, so a chit chat pace, the tempo runs are runs where you run the middle section at a slightly faster pace than the start and finish and your first run of the week should be a recovery run, again at an easy pace.
 I haven't included any speed work in these plans as they are basic, but coming along to a Thursday speed/hill session will really benefit you if you have the time.